adwaithks/AliveHosts/README.md

 <h2>Feature:</h2>

 livehosts.py takes in a text file containing subdomains line by line.
 It probes for http and https and prints it the console if the host is alive.
-It omits the offline hosts in the output screen.<strong>Multhring support included</strong>
+It omits the offline hosts in the output screen.<strong>Multhreading support included</strong>